Topics on this page

 In the case that the Cal-CSIRS system is offline during normal business hours, contact CISO directly by phone at (916) 445-5239 or by e-mail at firstname.lastname@example.org for assistance.
 If the Cal-CSIRS system is offline outside of normal business hours and you require immediate law enforcement assistance, contact CHP's Emergency Notification and Tactical Alert Center (ENTAC) at (916) 843-4199.
 This telephone number is staffed 24-hours a day, seven days a week.
 The officers at ENTAC will forward that information to CCIU for immediate assistance.
 In the situation that notification is made outside of normal business hours through CHP, it is the state entity’s responsibility to notify CISO of the incident the next business day.

-5. Additional Information:
+5. Additional Information and Forms:

 Depending upon the nature of the incident and the assets affected by the incidents, the entity may be required to submit the following additional written reports to other state entities: